NIKHILESH-GOUD/U.S.-Economic-Recovery-Dashboard/README.md

 ## Business Question

-How did economic recovery from the 2020 downturn vary across U.S. states and income groups?
+How did economic recovery from the 2020 downturn vary across U.S states and income groups?
 Which populations recovered fastest, and where do structural gaps remain?

 ## Methodology